singh-man/books/designPattern/010_dp_creational.md

 - Concrete classes should be decoupled from clients.

 Example :

-Email editors will allow for editing in multiple formats including plain text, rich text, and HTML Depending on the format being used, different objects will need to be created.
-If the message is plain text then there could be a body object that represented just plain text and an attachment object that simply encrypted the attachment into Base64.
-If the message is HTML then the body object would represent HTML encoded text and the attachment object would allow for inline representation and a standard attachment.
-By utilizing an abstract factory for creation we can then ensure that the appropriate object sets are created based upon the style of email that is being sent.

-The abstract factory pattern is a creational design pattern.
-An abstract factory is a factory that returns factories.
-Why is this layer of abstraction useful?
-A normal factory can be used to create sets of related objects.
-An abstract factory returns factories.
-Thus, an abstract factory is used to return factories that can be used to create sets of related objects.

 As an example, you could have a Ford Explorer factory that returns car part objects (mufflers, air filters, etc) associated with a Ford Explorer.
 You could also have a Chevy Tahoe factory that returns car part objects associated with a Chevy Tahoe.
 We could create an abstract factory that returns these different types of car factories depending on the car that we were interested in.
 We could then obtain car part objects from the car factory.
 Via polymorphism, we can use a common interface to get the different factories, and we could could then use a common interface to get the different car parts.